What are the general Aspire by API application requirements?

 - Parent authorization form (for minors only).

-- Meet the minimum age requirement and any prerequisites, if applicable.
+- Meet the minimum age requirement, GPA, and any prerequisites, if applicable.

 - Most recent grade report, or high school diploma (if applying for a gap semester/gap year program--can be submitted separately).